 In addition to housing, single family residences, and schools, Breslin has designed a wide range of exhibitions for major museums including the opening temporary exhibition for the U S Holocaust Memorial Museum, the Cotsen Children’s Library at Princeton University, Slavery in NY and the Civil War for the N-Y Historical Society, and the permanent exhibition at the Empire State building.
 Space, construction, video, graphics and artifacts are used to immerse visitors and compel them to examine the conventions of museum narratives.
 She has also written essays for books and design magazines on contemporary Japanese architecture and urbanism, museums and photography.

-Les Levi has 30 years of experience in the financial markets as a portfolio manager, research analyst, and investment banker focusing principally on global credit markets.
-Mr. Levi is currently a Managing Director at investment banking boutique Gordian Group LLC.
+After a career in the financial markets as portfolio manager, research analyst, and investment banker focusing principally on the media and telecommunications industries, Les Levi began four years ago to build HC2 Broadcasting, today one of the largest media companies in the US, with more than 230 television stations nationwide.
+Mr. Levi serves as HC2 Broadcasting’s Managing Director and Head of Business Development.
 Previously he held senior positions at Plainfield Asset Management, JP Morgan Chase, Merrill Lynch and Drexel Burnham Lambert.
-Mr. Levi graduated from New York University magna cum laude and Phi Beta Kappa from New York University in 1975, majoring in English.
-He received his PhD in English and Comparative Literature from Columbia University in 1982 and an MBA in Finance from the Stern School, New York University, in 1988.
-He is currently an Adjunct Professor of Business at the Stern School, a position he has held since 2003.
-He also serves on the alumni Board of Columbia’s Graduate School of Arts and Science.
+Mr. Levi graduated with a BA magna cum laude from New York University, majoring in English.
+He received his PhD in English and Comparative Literature from Columbia University and an MBA in Finance from the Stern School, New York University.
+He was previously an Adjunct Professor of Business at the Stern School, NYU, a position he held through 2016.

-Jonathan Freedman is a corporate partner in the international law firm Sidley Austin LLP, with a practice focusing on capital markets and mergers and acquisitions transactions in the insurance industry.
-He graduated from Columbia College magna cum laude in 1978 with a major in History, studying under Professor James Shenton, one of founders of the Double Discovery Program.
-Mr. Freedman received his J.D. from Georgetown University Law Center in 1981.
+Jonathan Freedman recently retired as corporate partner in the international law firm Sidley Austin LLP, with a practice focusing on capital markets and mergers and acquisitions transactions in the insurance industry.
+He is currently a graduate student in American Studies at the Graduate School of Arts and Sciences at Columbia University.
+He graduated from Columbia College magna cum laude in 1978 with a major in history, studying under Professor James Shenton, one of founders of the Double Discovery Program.
+Freedman received his J.D. from Georgetown University Law Center in 1981.
 He also serves on the Steering Committee of the Board of Visitors of the Department of History at Columbia.

 John H McWhorter is an associate professor of English and comparative literature at Columbia University.
 He earned his B.A. from Rutgers, his M.A. from New York University, and his Ph.D. in linguistics from Stanford.
 Professor McWhorter has taught the American Studies seminar "Language in America," a study of American linguistic history that considered Native American languages, immigrant languages, creole languages, and Black English -- their development, interactions, and preservation.
 He has also taught the seminar "Language Contact," which focused specifically on the mixture of language in North America, and studied the development of creoles, pidgins, koines, "vehicular" languages, and nonstandard dialects.
 The seminar considered perceived legitimacy of languages, and the standing of language mixtures in media and education.